 Foreign nationals may be eligible for a family-based immigrant visa if they have a direct relationship with an American citizen or permanent resident.
 These visas generally fall into one of two main categories.

 - Immediate Relatives, including spouses and minor children of U.S. citizens.
 This category also includes parents if the petitioner is over the age of 21.
 There are also special provisions for the spouses of deceased citizens.
 Unlike some immigration petitions, immediate relatives are never subject to annual quotas.

 - Preference Categories, which have annual quotas.
 First preference goes to unmarried adult sons and daughters and any minor children they may have.
 Second preference is reserved for spouses, minor children, and unmarried children of legal permanent residents.
 Third preference is for married children of U.S. citizens and their families, while fourth preference is for siblings and their families, provided the petitioner is over the age of 21.

-At Karlin & Karlin, APLC, we take sincere satisfaction in seeing families reunited and settled in the U.S. We welcome the opportunity to assist you with your own immigration matter, so please call us 1-888-365-1555 or contact us.
+At Karlin & Karlin, APLC, we take sincere satisfaction in seeing families reunited and settled in the U.S. We welcome the opportunity to assist you with your own immigration matter, so please call our Main Office: 213-365-1555 or Toll free: 888-365-1555, or via our contact us form .